-Niece Waidhofer Exposes Booty In White Thong Panties While Lounging In Bed
+Niece Waidhofer Exposes Some Booty In White Thong Panties While Lounging In Bed

 The model is no stranger to showing off her enviable curves in her online snaps.
 She's often seen rocking racy looks that highlight her hourglass figure and show plenty of skin.

-As previously reported by The Inquisitr, Niece recently got the pulses of her followers racing when she opted for a barely there shirt that exposed her massive underboob, and a pair of black panties as she modeled a pair of brand new boots.
+As previously reported by The Inquisitr, Niece recently got the pulses of her followers racing when she opted for a barely there shirt which exposed a massive amount of underboob.
+She added black panties and modeled a pair of brand new boots.
 That post has raked in more than 218,000 likes and over 2,700 comments to date.